Skip to main content

 About the Author

-Fernando Ortiz-Moya is a policy researcher with the City Taskforce at the Institute for Global Environmental Strategies, Japan.
+Fernando Ortiz-Moya is Chief Policy Researcher with the City Taskforce at the Institute for Global Environmental Strategies, Japan.